mctechspot/GoogleCloudAIInActionApp/README.md

 Ensure that [git](https://git-scm.com/downloads) is installed on your device.

-Ensure that [node](https://nodejs.org/en/download) version 18 or above (preferably at least version 20) is installed on your device.
+Ensure that [Node.js](https://nodejs.org/en/download) version 18 or above (preferably at least version 20) is installed on your device.
+Node.js bundles npm (node package manager), and so downloading the former should also download the latter.
+You will later need npm to run the application locally.

 Enter a secure directory on your device.
 ```